5 Mistakes People Make when Remodeling a Bathroom

 Do you feel like your drab old bathroom could use a facelift?
-If so, you might be considering remodeling it.
+If so, you might be considering remodeling a bathroom.
 Although it sounds like a straightforward task, it can be more difficult than you think.
 Aside from the variety of skills that go into renovating a bathroom, there’s also the potential to overlook some important issues.
 Here are five mistakes people often make when remodeling a bathroom and how you can avoid them.

 1. Getting the Permits